 '''

+sudo apt-get install software-properties-common

 sudo add-apt-repository ppa:oisf/suricata-stable

 sudo apt update

 sudo apt install suricata jq

 '''

 The dedicated PPA repository is added, and after updating the index, Suricata can be installed.
 We recommend installing the jq tool at this time as it will help with displaying information from Suricata's EVE JSON output (described later in this guide).